mozilla/data-docs/src/datasets/other/addons_daily/reference.md

 ORDER BY 3 DESC
 ```

+This query can be seen and ran in STMO [here](https://sql.telemetry.mozilla.org/queries/63294/source).

 #### Query 2

+Select average daily active users across all `add-ons` for all dates.

 ```
-SELECT submission_date_s3 as 'Date',
+SELECT submission_date_s3 as "Date",
-       avg(dau) as 'Average DAU'
+       avg(dau) as "Average DAU"
-FROM addons_daily_tt
+FROM addons_daily
 GROUP BY 1
 ```

+This query can be seen and ran in STMO [here](https://sql.telemetry.mozilla.org/queries/63293/source#162153)

 ### Scheduling

 This dataset is updated daily via the telemetry-airflow infrastructure.
 The job runs as part of the `main_summary` DAG.

 ### Schema